Migrate an External Docker Server

 <Warning>

 To unlock the full fal dashboard experience, including the [Playground](/documentation/model-apis/playground), analytics, and error tracking, fal needs your OpenAPI specification.
-For `fal.function` with `exposed_port`, pass the spec via the `metadata` parameter.
+For Direct Server Mode, your server must expose an `/openapi.json` endpoint that returns the spec.
 For `fal.App`, the framework generates the OpenAPI spec automatically from your Pydantic models.

 </Warning>